letisiapangataa/letisiapangataa.github.io/posts/ai-900-certification-guide.md

 difficulty: "Easy"
 ---

-As someone who has worked as a Cloud Solution Architect Intern at Microsoft and gained hands-on experience with Azure's AI services, I understand the importance of foundational AI knowledge in today's technology landscape.
+I've gained hands-on experience with Azure's AI services and thoroughly understand the importance of foundational AI knowledge in today's technology landscape.
 The Microsoft AI-900 Azure AI Fundamentals certification is an excellent starting point for anyone looking to demonstrate their understanding of AI concepts and Azure AI services.

 This comprehensive guide will walk you through everything you need to know to pass the AI-900 exam, including study strategies, key concepts, and practical tips based on real-world experience with Microsoft's AI platform.